Call of Duty: Modern Warfare 3: Retail versions Modern Warfare 3 was released in two different retail versions across the PlayStation 3 and Xbox 360 platforms: Standard and Hardened. The standard version consists of the game and an instructional manual and is the only version available for the Microsoft Windows platform. Contents within the Hardened Edition include the game disc with "unique art", one-year membership to Call of Duty: Elite, "special founder status" on Call of Duty: Elite which includes an exclusive in-game emblem, player card, weapon camouflage, clan XP boost, and more exclusive benefits, premium collectible Steelbook case, exclusive animated timeline theme for PS3 only, exclusive Spec Ops Juggernaut Xbox Live avatar outfit for Xbox 360 only, and a limited edition, collectible field journal, which chronicles "the entire saga with 100+ pages of authentic military sketches, diagrams, and written entries."

 Robert Bowling of Infinity Ward confirmed that there will be no Prestige Edition of Modern Warfare 3.
-In the past, the Prestige editions of previous Call of Duty games have included physical items such as a remote-controlled car for Black Ops, and a pair of night vision goggles and a life-sized plastic head to put them on for Modern Warfare 2.
+In the past, the Prestige editions of previous Call of Duty games have included physical items such as a remote-controlled car for Black Ops, a pair of night vision goggles and a life-sized plastic head to put them on for Modern Warfare 2.

 On August 19, 2011, UK retailer Game announced an Intel Pack of Modern Warfare 3.
 It comes with a British special forces avatar for both the Xbox 360 and PlayStation 3 versions, as well as a Brady strategy guide.
 On September 3, 2011, Activision and Microsoft jointly announced a special, limited Modern Warfare 3 version of the Xbox 360 with a 320 GB hard disk.
-The unit is designed by the Call of Duty team and includes two custom wireless controllers, a copy of Modern Warfare 3 and features custom sounds when the console is turned on/off or when the disc tray is ejected.
+The unit is designed by the Call of Duty team and includes two custom wireless controllers, a copy of Modern Warfare 3, and features custom sounds when the console is turned on/off or when the disc tray is ejected.
 A one-month subscription to Xbox Live Gold is also included, as well as exclusive avatar items.

 Reception

 Critical response

-Call of Duty: Modern Warfare 3 received "generally positive" reviews, according to review aggregator Metacritic, except for the Wii, where it received "mixed or average" reviews.

-The Daily Telegraph gave the game's Xbox 360 version 5 stars out of 5, stating that even as "the series has always been renowned for elements like the excellent sound design, the gloss, polish and compulsion of its gameplay," it is "a game that not only lives up to the brand hype but exceeds it.
-A game where the mass appeal is justified, and the expectations are met."
+Call of Duty: Modern Warfare 3 received "generally positive" reviews, according to review aggregator website Metacritic, except for the Wii, where it received "mixed or average" reviews.The Daily Telegraph gave the game's Xbox 360 version 5 stars out of 5, stating that even as "the series has always been renowned for elements like the excellent sound design, the gloss, polish, and compulsion of its gameplay," it is "a game that not only lives up to the brand hype but exceeds it.
+A game where the mass appeal is justified and the expectations are met."
 Gaming Evolution gave the PS3 and Xbox 360 versions a 9.0 out of 10, stating "Modern Warfare 3 lives up to the hype.
-It is proving itself the one of the best FPS the genre has to offer."
-IGN gave the game's Xbox 360 version a 9.0 out of 10.0, pointing out that the game offers "great multiplayer, [a] fun campaign, tons of content, but [also] a forgettable story."

-GameSpot qualifies its review, stating that "the series' signature thrills have lost some of their luster.
+It is proving itself one of the best FPS the genre has to offer."
+IGN gave the game's Xbox 360 version a 9.0 out of 10.0, pointing out that the game offers "great multiplayer, [a] fun campaign, tons of content, but [also] a forgettable story."GameSpot qualifies its review, stating that "the series' signature thrills have lost some of their luster.
 Modern Warfare 3 iterates rather than innovates, so the fun you have is familiar", but concludes by affirming that "fortunately, [the game is] also utterly engrossing and immensely satisfying, giving fans another reason to rejoice in this busy shooter season".
 Eurogamer gave the game an 8/10 noting that it is a "ferocious and satisfying game that knows exactly what players expect, and delivers on that promise with bullish confidence" but with "an outmoded single-player campaign".

-Reviews for the Wii version of the game have been less favorable.
-IGN rated it only 4.5 out of 10, blaming the lacking graphics and poor friend code system for bringing it down.
+Reviews for the Wii version of the game have been less favorable, with IGN rating it a 4.5 out of 10, noting the lacking graphics and poor friend code system.